EnVision-Research/LucidDreamer/README.md

 Our code is now released!
 Please refer to this [**link**](resources/Training_Instructions.md) for detailed training instructions.

+## 🤗 Gradio Demo

+We are currently building an online demo of LucidDreamer with Gradio, you can check it out by clicking this [link](https://huggingface.co/spaces/haodongli/LucidDreamer).
+It is still under development, and the service might not be available from time to time.

 ## 🚧 Todo

 - [x] Release the basic training codes